Consensys/qubernetes/monitor/grafana/README.md

-## Running Grafana with Promethesus
+## Running Grafana with Prometheus

 ## Create Your K8s Cluster With Prometheus Enabled